commitd/jonah-server/ketos-ui-corpussummary/README.md

 ### Before you start

-If you are development version of `vessel-plugin`, that is you have a local clone of the repostiory you are building against, then you will want to either [link](https://yarnpkg.com/lang/en/docs/cli/link/) that so this package uses that link.
+If you are development version of `invest-plugin`, that is you have a local clone of the repostiory you are building against, then you will want to either [link](https://yarnpkg.com/lang/en/docs/cli/link/) that so this package uses that link.

-*Currently, as `vessel-plugin` is not within any public NPM registry this is the only way to develop a plugin*
+*Currently, as `invest-plugin` is not within any public NPM registry this is the only way to develop a plugin*

-In order to do this goto the `vessel-plugin` directory and run:
+In order to do this goto the `invest-plugin` directory and run:

 ```
 yarn link